-- Grades are reviewed each semester and progression in the Graduate Program is determined by the applicable Graduate Associate Dean/Department Chair and MSN Program Council. - MSN students are required to maintain a 3.0 GPA with grades at "B" or above in all graduate courses.
-Students with a cumulative or semester GPA below 3.0 are placed on academic probation. - Students receiving "C" or lower in a graduate course are eligible to repeat the course one time only pursuant to recommendation of course faculty.

-• Students earning an overall cumulative GPA or a semester GPA less than a 3.0 in the semester of graduation/completion are ineligible for graduation/completion.
+- Grades are reviewed each semester and progression in the Graduate Program is determined by the applicable Graduate Associate Dean/Department Chair and/or Program director and MSN Program Council. - Post-graduate students are required to maintain a 3.0 GPA with grades at "B" or above in all graduate courses.
+Students with a cumulative or semester GPA below 3.0 are placed on academic probation. - Students receiving "C" or lower in a graduate course are eligible to repeat the course one time only pursuant to recommendation of course faculty. - Students earning an overall cumulative GPA or a semester GPA less than a 3.0 in the semester of graduation/completion are ineligible for graduation/completion.